 His first flight to Silicon Valley was a calculated risk.
 He had an interview with btrax, a market-entry advisory firm, and needed to show up in person.
 He signed up for a Silicon Valley tour package with some other Japanese businessmen and flew out on March 10, narrowly missing the tragic earthquake of March 11, 2011.
-After completing his successful interview he heard the news of the disaster and came back to Japan as soon as the airports were reopened.
 He relocated to San Francisco but his stint with btrax was short-lived.
 Goodpatch launched that September.

-During last month’s Failcon Tokyo Tsuchiya spoke about how he almost lost the company he had worked so hard to gain.
+During last month’s Failcon Tokyo, Tsuchiya spoke about how he almost lost the company he had worked so hard to gain.
 At his nadir in early 2012, Goodpatch had only a few hundred dollars in the bank and insufficient work coming in.
 Everything turned around when he got in touch with Yoshifumi Seki, another participant on that Silicon Valley tour the previous year.
-Seki had co-founded Gunosy, a news curation app in serious need of a redesign.
+Seki co-founded Gunosy, a news curation app in serious need of a redesign.
 Tsuchiya took the job.
-As The Bridge reported, after his redesign, Gunosy’s monthly user acquisition numbers increased by 50 percent.
-Gunosy became a hit, and GoodPatch was put on the map.

 The company has passed thirty employees and continues to grow.
-Tsuchiya has his eyes set on a San Franciso office in mid-2015.
-For the immediate future he is concentrating on the private beta release of a new tool, Prott.
-Prott will allow users to sketch, animate, and design models for UX/UI designs and share them within the team.
-It’s monthly cost will be between US$10 and $20.
+Tsuchiya has his eyes set on a San Francisco office by mid-2015.
+For the immediate future, he is concentrating on a new tool, Prott, which allows users to sketch, animate, and design models for UX/UI designs and share them within the team.